mozilla/node-vtt/README.md

   // Ready to do some more parsing.
 });
 ```

+**Note:** Calling `clear` is only necessary if you want to parse a new set of
+WebVTT data.
+You do not need to call it if you're just calling the processing
+functions.

 ####error####

-The error object returned by `node-vtt` are simple JS objects with a `message` property
+The error objects returned by `node-vtt` are simple JS objects with a `message` property
 on them describing the error.

 ```js